 Do I Need Canine Liability Insurance?

-While some breeds are generally considered to be more dangerous than others, any dog can cause an injury that could trigger significant liability.
-If you’re one of the many poodle, Yorkie, Bichon, or Pekingese owners who thinks that liability insurance is unnecessary—who may even laugh at the image of your five-pound dog causing a serious injury—think again.
+While some breeds are generally considered to be more of a risk than others, any dog can cause an injury that could trigger significant liability.
+If your policy excludes coverage, canine liability insurance may be wise for you.
+If you’re one of the many Poodle, Yorkie, Bichon, or Pekingese owners who think that liability insurance is unnecessary—who may even laugh at the image of your five-pound dog causing a serious injury—think again.
 Small breeds that are generally considered low risk may not cause the type of injury that a Pit Bull or Doberman Pinscher might if it attacked.
 But, since people are less cautious with small dogs and more likely to pick them up or allow children to play with them, these dogs may bite small children or cause injury to a person’s face, requiring expensive medical treatment.

 Insuring Dangerous Dogs

-One of the reasons for the development of and growth in the canine liability insurance market is the trend toward homeowner’s insurance policies excluding so-called “dangerous breeds” or dogs that have been declared dangerous by a municipality.
-Some companies offer canine liability insurance for any breed, regardless of statistics or perceived threat and will even insure known biters with certain restrictions.
+One of the reasons for the development of and growth in the canine liability insurance market is the trend toward homeowner’s insurance policies excluding what they consider to be “higher=risk+ breeds or dogs that have been declared dangerous by a municipality.
+Some companies offer canine liability insurance for any breed, regardless of statistics or perceived threat, and will even insure known biters with certain restrictions.

 Given the exposure associated with dog bites, canine liability insurance can be surprisingly affordable.
 And, dog owners can purchase coverage of up to $300,000, many with no deductible.